Enturk/cisc220proj3/README.md

 Roadmap and TODO:

-check and fix board[][] in main, scoreplay and scoreword
+1. check and fix board[][] in main, scoreplay and scoreword

-Import or create board (readboard)
+2. Import or create board (readboard)

-Initialize dictionary (trie)
+3. Initialize dictionary (trie)

-    fix map type issue in trie
+    a. fix map type issue in trie

-    fix insert issue in trie
+    b. fix insert issue in trie

-    sort into pre and post-fixes
+    c. sort into pre and post-fixes

-Find anchor positions (anchorfinder)
+4. Find anchor positions (anchorfinder)

-    move isBlank to its own file
+    a. move isBlank to its own file

-Create list of legal words (Words?).
+5. Create list of legal words (Words?).
 Legal words must:

-    use letters on the board or the middle square
+    a. use letters on the board or the middle square

-    use letters on the rack
+    b. use letters on the rack

-    fit on the board
+    c. fit on the board

-    make words in the dictionary in all directions
+    d. make words in the dictionary in all directions

-Trim list to top 20 scorers (scoreplay, scoreword, weight)
+6. Trim list to top 20 scorers (scoreplay, scoreword, weight)

-debug & test & repeat
+7. debug & test & repeat

-Remove space from showboard
+8. Remove space from showboard